WICG/local-peer-to-peer/EXPLAINER.md

 ### macOS OS API

-The peer-to-peer Wi-Fi implemented by iOS (and recent versions of OS X) is not compatible with Wi-Fi Direct.
+The peer-to-peer Wi-Fi implemented by iOS (and recent versions of macOS) is not compatible with Wi-Fi Direct.

 ## Security and Privacy